benbrenson/isar/doc/user_manual.md

 ### Last steps (rootfs customizations at the end)
 As already mentioned, Isar uses `bitbake`to accomplish the work.
 The whole build process is a sequence of tasks.
 This sequence is generated using task dependencies, so the next task in chain requires completion of previous ones.
+The very last tasks when building the image are processed for tasks defined by the `POST_ROOTFS_TASKS` variable.
-A list of tasks for the image recipe is contained in `POST_ROOTFS_TASKS`, so if you want to do customize the rootfs at the very last moment of creation, you can add all required tasks to this variable.
+So if you want to customize the rootfs at the very last moment of creation, you can add all required tasks to this variable.
 ```
 do_foo(){
     do something